gregorwolf/SAP-NPM-API-collection/apis/faas/README.md

 * __`getResponseStream(contentType):WritableStream`__:
 The response content type is defined and the corresponding stream is returned.
 It is possible to write data directly to the stream or to pipe data from other streams.
-The handler shall return a `Promise` to indicate the asynchronous end of processing.
+The function handler shall return a `Promise` to the runtime to indicate the asynchronous end of processing.
+* __`sendResponseEvent(ce)`__:
+The cloud event is returned as result of function execution.
+Http-Triggers would return it to the caller.
+AMQP or CE trigger can send the event, depending on its configuration.
+Source will be adjusted.

 If the function returns a simple value without defining the content type, a matching response content type will be selected automatically.
 And if the client was sending an HTTP request with `Accept` header this will also be taken into account.